-The 2019 Footwear Biomechanics Symposium will have many distinguished speakers including four keynotes and four invitied speakers.
+The 2019 Footwear Biomechanics Symposium will have many distinguished speakers including four keynotes and six invitied speakers.

 Berthold Krabbe - Sen. Sport Science Director, adidas AG

 Berti is working with the adidas AG since 1997 in various positions related to sport science and innovation.
 Since 2011 he has been the Sen. Sport Science Director in the adidas Future Innovation team.
 He has global responsibility for all sport science relevant external and internal activities of the brand including all sport categories with specific focus on functional performance driven innovations.
 Berti, received his PhD in Biomechanics from the German Sports University in Cologne in 1993, with his scientific interests and activities related to the modeling of the human body to calculate movement and loading characteristics during dynamic sport movements.
 Besides modeling he applied these methods to identify the influence of sport equipment and sport surfaces on performance, injury prevention, and comfort.

 Sarah Ridge is an assistant professor in the Department of Exercise Sciences at Brigham Young University in Provo, Utah.
 She got her Ph.D. in Biomechanics and Movement Science at the University of Delaware prior to moving west in 2010.
 Sarah researches a variety of topics related to lower extremity biomechanics, including foot structure and function, minimalist footwear, and measurement of figure skating jump landing forces.
 The primary motivation of much of her research is to understand and develop optimal methods of musculoskeletal injury prevention and treatment.